 (B) To apply for a contract, an applicant or authorized representative of the applicant shall complete an application packet on forms prescribed by the director.
 It is the applicant's responsibility to obtain documentation of the date of mailing of the application and/or of the director's timely receipt of the application.

 (1) A complete application must be postmarked or received by the director no fewer than ninety days before the contract beginning date, as set forth in paragraph (C) of this rule.
 Except as provided in paragraph (B)(2) of this rule, if any part of the application is postmarked or received by the director fewer than ninety days before the contract beginning date, as set forth in paragraph (C) of this rule, the application will be deemed incomplete and denied.

 (2) If an application, which is complete except for verification of food assistance program authorization, is received by the director within the time period in paragraph (B)(1) of this rule, and the applicant has a food assistance program application pending, the director may consider the application for approval once verification of food assistance program authorization is received even if received after the contract beginning date in paragraph (C) of this rule.

-(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under either of the three conditions set forth in this paragraph.
-The contract beginning date shall be the date specified in paragraph (C) of this rule or the date the contract is signed by the director, whichever is later, and shall expire at midnight the day prior to the next contract beginning date specified in paragraph (C) of this rule.
+(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under any of the three conditions set forth in this paragraph.
+The contract beginning date shall be the date the contract is signed by the director, and shall expire at 11:59 p.m. the day prior to the next contract beginning date specified in paragraph (C) of this rule.